-Initial configuration, step 5 of 6
+nitial configuratio n, step 5 of 6

 5. Security

-A master 'admin' user is created that you can use to log in to the Administration Server and SSH console.
-Please choose a password for this user.
+A master 'admin' user choose a password for s created that you can use to \log in to the Administration Server and SSH console.
+Please this user.

+Enter Password:

-Enter Password: Confirm Password:
+Confirm Password:

-Pulse Secure vTM Appliances come with a tool pre-installed to help prevent brute-force SSH attacks.
-This will block remote hosts that have made multiple failed connection attempts for a set time.
-The specific parameters, including the time spent blocked and the number of permissible failed attempts, can be configured on the Security page when you have completed the initial configuration.
-Would you like to enable this tool now?
+block remote hosts tha including the time sper ances come with a tool pre-installed to help prevent brute-force SSH attacks.
+This will thave made multiple failed connection attempts for a set time.
+The specific parameters, the blocked and the number of permissible failed attempts, can be configured on the Jave completed the initial configuration.
+We this tool now?

-Enable SSH Intrusion Prevention
+Enable SSH Intrus on Prevention

 ■ Back Next ►